Personal profile

 Research Interests

-- Business ethics on issues related to for-profit / non-profit partnerships, corporate governance, responsibility and culture, the employment relationship, global labor conditions and standards, the impact of technology on employment relationships, and the alleviation of global poverty through profitable corporate partnerships.
+- Business ethics on issues related to social justice, for-profit / non-profit partnerships, corporate governance, responsibility and culture, the employment relationship, global labor conditions and standards, and the alleviation of global poverty through profitable corporate partnerships.

 Disciplines